usnistgov/SFA/README.md

 - Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) and click on the link to Download the STEP File Analyzer and Viewer
 - Submit the form to get a link to download sfa-n.nn.zip
-- Extract step-file-analyzer-and-viewer.exe from the zip file and run it.
+- Extract STEP-File-Analyzer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read STEP files.
-- Generate a spreadsheet or CSV files for at least one STEP file.
-This will install the STEP schema files for the IFCsvr toolkit.

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.